net-daemon/homeassistant-addon/netdaemon/README.md

 # NetDaemon

 This is the application daemon project for Home Assistant.
-This project makes it possible to make automations using the .NET Core (3.1) framework.
+This project makes it possible to make automations using the .NET 5.

 Why a new application daemon for Home Assistant?
 There already exists one!?
 The existing appdaemon is a great software and are using python as language and ecosystem.
 This is for people who loves to code in the .NET core ecosystem and c#.
 The daemon will be supported by all supported platforms of .NET core.